davidtchiu/davidtchiu.github.io/teaching/cs475/syllabus.md

 - The following items are prohibited: Phones, headphones, and other mobile devices.

-##### Discretionary
+##### Attendance and Participation
-Participation points will be given based on:
-- Regular lecture and lab attendance
-- Classroom participation
-- Timeliness
-- Refraining from activities that can disrupt others: scrolling through your phone, texting, playing games on your laptop, ...
+Regular attendance and participation are required.
+Attendance, to be graded out of 10 points, applies towards your final grade.
+I deduct **2 points** for each unexcused absence, **1 point** for being late, and **1 point** for engaging in activities that can disrupt others: scrolling through your phone, texting, playing games on your laptop, etc.

 #### Course Policies